Shadow Hills, Los Angeles: Current

 The Los Angeles Unified School District (LAUSD) today serves Shadow Hills.
 Not one LAUSD school is inside of Shadow Hills.
 Students must travel outside of Shadow Hills to Sun Valley for Stonehurst Elementary School, Maclay Middle School in Pacoima, and Verdugo Hills High School in Tujunga.

+Village Christian School, a private K-12 school, is located in Shadow Hills.

 Attendance boundary, 1966

 A 1966 plan to require Shadow Hills students to switch from the overcrowded and virtually all-white Mount Gleason Junior High School in Sunland to the more diversified Maclay Junior High in Pacoima was opposed by the Shadow Hills Homeowners Association.
 The Los Angeles school board approved the boundary switch in a 4–3 vote on July 14, 1966.